Ali-A7/CV/README.md

 Thanks for visitng my page

-You can download the zip file that contain four recommendations letters of Ali Ahmadi
+You can download the zip file that contains four recommendations letters of Ali Ahmadi

 Thanks for your time